Antony-Godwin24/payload-feedback/README.md

-# FolioMate CMS
+# Template Feedback CMS

-A powerful Template Provider Platform built with Payload CMS, designed for managing and selling design templates (like Prismic or Themeforest).
+A lightweight CMS built with Payload for hosting templates and collecting structured feedback from users to help improve each template.

 ## Features